BoidCMS/boidcms.github.io/pages/types.md

 # Content types
-BoidCMS comes with two content types by default.
+BoidCMS comes with two pre-defined content types out-of-the-box.

 ## Post
-This could be an article/blog post, or whatever the case may be.
-It's listed in the homepage as a post.
+Posts are dynamic content items that are typically used for articles, blog posts, news updates, or any other kind of time-sensitive content that gets added to your website over time.
+They are listed on your homepage as individual posts and can be sorted by date, or other criteria.

 ## Page
-This is a static page that can be accessed via link, but which is hidden inside the website.
-It could be added anywhere in the content or placed in a block such as the navigation bar or footer to make it visible.
+Pages are static content items that are used for content that doesn't change frequently, such as an "About Us" page, a "Contact Us" page, or a page with specific information that you want to share with your visitors.
+Pages can be accessed through a link, but they are not listed on your homepage.
+You can add them to the website navigation menu, footer, or any other section of your website to make them more visible to your visitors.